ARTICLES

 5. Carrion Plant (Stapelia Gigantea)

-Being a flowering plant native to the desert regions of Tanzania and South Africa, the carrion flower, aka toad flower or star-shaped flower earns its name from its absolutely repulsive smell.
-It's considered to be one of the strangest plants in the world due to the rotting-flesh odor it releases to attract flies to pollinate it.
-Just imagine this, the plant smells so terrible that scientists are working on ways to use it as a human appetite suppressant.
+Being a flowering plant native to the desert regions of Tanzania and South Africa, the carrion flower, aka toad flower or star-shaped flower, earns its name from its repulsive smell.
+It's considered one of the world's strangest plants due to the rotting-flesh odor it releases to attract flies to pollinate it.
+Just imagine this: the plant smells so terrible that scientists are working on ways to use it as a suppressant for human appetite.

 Strangest plants carrion plant